hash-bang/Shoelace/README.md

 		<td>
 <pre>
 &lt;div class="pad"&gt;This element has some padding</div>
+&lt;div class="pad-right pad-left"&gt;This element has some padding on the right and left</div>
 &lt;div class="pad-huge"&gt;This element has a huge amount of padding&lt;/div&gt;
+&lt;div class="pad-huge-top"&gt;This element has a huge amount of padding (but only at the top)&lt;/div&gt;
 </pre>
 		</td>
 	</tr>